tibs/why-I-quite-like-Ruby/why-i-quite-like-ruby.rst

 * `About Ruby`_ at https://www.ruby-lang.org/
 * `Programming Ruby`_ ("The Pick-axe Book", also available as a printed book)
 * `Why did Ruby creator chose to use the concept of Symbols?`_
-* Ruby's `lisp features`_ - Matz explaining why Ruby has lisp features (2006):

-      Ruby is a language designed in the following steps:

-      * take a simple lisp language (like one prior to CL).
-      * remove macros, s-expression.
-      * add simple object system (much simpler than CLOS).
-      * add blocks, inspired by higher order functions.
-      * add methods found in Smalltalk.
-      * add functionality found in Perl (in OO way).

-      So, Ruby was a Lisp originally, in theory.

-      Let's call it MatzLisp from now on. ;-)

 * `23 years of Ruby`_ (podcast interview with Matz from 2016, with a transcript)